wyattlw2/CS225-Optional-Project---SongWeb/README.md

 Everything else was designed by others(*) and for those I receive no credit.
 More info is available in the project folder, which contains a full write-up that was used for project submission purposes.

-(*)The file_to_V2D function was a function made for in-class assignments that was used due to its immediate availability.
+(*)The file_to_V2D function was a function made for in-class assignments that was used due to its immediate availability for parsing data.